JustinMoon-exe/LSM-RF-Call-Option-Price-Predictor/README.md

 # LSMRF-COPP: Enhancing American Call Option Pricing with Random Forests

-This repository contains the code and documentation for the \textit{LSMRF-COPP} (Least Squares Monte Carlo - Random Forest - Call Option Price Predictor) model, a hybrid approach for pricing American call options.
+This repository contains the code and documentation for the LSMRF-COPP (Least Squares Monte Carlo - Random Forest - Call Option Price Predictor) model, a hybrid approach for pricing American call options.
 The model combines the Least Squares Monte Carlo (LSM) algorithm with a Random Forest regressor to improve the accuracy of continuation value estimation and, consequently, option pricing.

 This project was completed for GSU 4740 Data Mining

 ## Project Overview

-Traditional LSM methods often rely on polynomial regression for estimating continuation values, which may not effectively capture the complex, non-linear relationships present in option pricing data.  \textit{LSMRF-COPP} addresses this limitation by integrating a Random Forest regressor, leveraging its ability to learn non-linear patterns and handle high-dimensional data.
+Traditional LSM methods often rely on polynomial regression for estimating continuation values, which may not effectively capture the complex, non-linear relationships present in option pricing data.
+LSMRF-COPP addresses this limitation by integrating a Random Forest regressor, leveraging its ability to learn non-linear patterns and handle high-dimensional data.
 The model is trained and evaluated using historical SPY option data from Yahoo Finance.

 ## Key Features